-Hence in practice the hybrid model works as follows: a) A number of landmarks are pre-selected and perform distance measurements among themselves to obtain a distance matrix.
-Using either Virtual Landmark or GNP, a d-dim Euclidean embedding of the landmarks is obtained and their coordinates are determined. b) Each node x measures their distance to the landmarks and computes its d-dim Euclidean coordinate (x_1, x_2, \ldots, x_d) ; it then measures its distance to a small number of randomly selected nodes, and computes \tilde{e}x using eq.
-(3).
+Hence, in practice, the hybrid model works as follows.

+- a) A number of landmarks are preselected and perform distance measurements among themselves to obtain a distance matrix.
+Using either Virtual Landmark or GNP, a d-dim Euclidean embedding of the landmarks is obtained and its coordinates determined. - b) Each node x measures its distance to the landmarks and computes its d-dim Euclidean coordinate $(x_1, x_2, \ldots, x_d)$ ; it then measures its distance to a small number of randomly selected nodes and computes $\tilde{e}x$ using (3).